sudipto21in2024/AppointmentScheduler/docs/Architecture/DevInstruction/AI-Agent-Development-Guidelines.md

 - **Change Description:** Documented common error scenarios and their fixes encountered during implementation of Notification Service features (BE-011).
 Added guidance on `xUnit1013` warnings.
 - **Reason:** To provide concrete guidance for AI agents on how to resolve frequently occurring build errors and warnings, improving development efficiency.
 - **Affected Components:** General development practices, all service projects.
+### 2025-09-17
+- **Change Description:** Added detailed step-by-step commands for project creation, adding references, creating files, and building the solution.
+- **Reason:** To assist AI agents in common project setup and build tasks, particularly to address issues with project references and build failures.
+- **Affected Components:** Project creation and management, build processes.

 ---